srajma/drafts/Articles/features/foreign/silkrd.md

 ·       _Gaṇa_ – a republic, but also a term used for guilds

-·       _Rājaśabdopajīvinaḥ_ – corporations of whose chiefs took the title of Rāja; ruled in Vṛjika, Mallaka, Madraka, Kukura, Kuru, Pāñcāla
+·       _Rājaśabdopajīvinaḥ_ – corporations of whose chiefs took the title of Rāja; ruled in Vr̥jika, Mallaka, Madraka, Kukura, Kuru, Pāñcāla

 ·       _Kṣatriyaśreṇī_ – mercenary corporations in KAS; ruled in Kamboja, Surāṣṭra